mjrobbins18/SEI-Project1-Food-Trivia/README.md

 -----

-# Stretch Goals- Work in Progress
+# Stretch Goals- Major Hurdles/Work in Progress

-- Timed gameplay
-- Leaderboard
+- Timed gameplay- working on a rapid fire question round with a timer
+- Leaderboard- I still haven't fully figured this out and am currently working on it
 - Levels
-- Adding Questions
+- Added an API that generates random food jokes
+- Adding Questions- will be adding more as I continue to update

 ------